dougreichard/artemis_macro_language/README.md

 ## Addition XML tags for scripting

 ### import
-Allows you to break up you script into easier no manage modules
+Allows you to break up you script into easier to manage modules

 ``` xml
 <imports>